Executive Summary

 Additional Infrastructure Costs

-Total infrastructure overhead: Add 30-50% to hardware costs for first year
+Total infrastructure overhead: Add 30-50% to hardware costs for the first year.

 Total Cost of Ownership (TCO) Breakdown